NorthOC/thefriendlyskies.github.io/content/article/most-iconic-wwii-fighter-planes.md

 Equipped with the legendary Rolls-Royce Merlin engine, the Hurricane was able to reach a maximum speed of 526 km/h (327 mph) with a flight ceiling of 10,668 m (35,000 ft).
 As the German’s WW2 plane, the Bf109s, could outperform the Hurricane, technical improvements were made to this aircraft, enabling them to force the Germans into survival mode.
 There are now only [12 Hawker Hurricanes](https://www.raf.mod.uk/aircraft/hurricane/) in flyable condition worldwide, with two of them operated by the Royal Air Force and specialized heritage trusts for display.

-## 5. Supermarine Spitfire
+## 5. de Havilland Mosquito

-{{< img src="20082026/5.png" id="i_plane" caption="Chowells / Wikimedia" alt="Supermarine Spitfire XVI at Duxford, September 2006.">}}
+{{< img src="20082026/1.png" id="i_plane" caption="Bill Nicholls / Wikimedia" alt="de Havilland Mosquito.">}}

-A symbol for the RAF, the [Supermarine Spitfire](https://www.raf.mod.uk/aircraft/spitfire/) held a critical role in WW2 to defeat Luftwaffe’s air attacks in 1940.
-Designed to eliminate enemy threats efficiently, the Spitfire was a short-range, high-performance interceptor known for their elliptical wing shape.
-First flown in 1937, over 20,000 Spitfires were built and continued to fly long after the war ended before retiring in 1961.
+The famous British [de Havilland Mosquito](https://www.nationalmuseum.af.mil/Visit/Museum-Exhibits/Fact-Sheets/Display/Article/196281/de-havilland-dh-98-mosquito/#:~:text=The%20famous%20British%20Mosquito%20–%20known,been%20restored%20to%20a%20Mk.), often referred to as "Mossie", was a versatile aircraft used extensively during WW2 to defend the British Isles.
+Entering production in 1941, nearly 8,000 of these aircraft were constructed in Great Britain, Canada, and Australia.

-This WW2 fighter aircraft was considered highly modern and maneuverable for its time, with a monocoque construction and all-metal skin.
-As the war continued, it received many upgrades, including a Rolls-Royce Griffon engine with over 2,000 horsepower that enabled it to reach a maximum speed of 713 km/h (443 mph).
-From the 20,000+ Spitfires built between 1938 to 1948, [around 60](https://flyaspitfire.com/2019/06/07/how-many-spitfires-are-still-flying/) are still airworthy today.
+This twin-engine heavy night fighter was used for bombing, night fighting, as well as reconnaissance.It was also equipped with advanced Airborne Interception (AI) radar systems.
+Constructed mostly of plywood, it could achieve a high speed of 644 to 684 km/h (400 to 425 mph).
+Its Rolls-Royce Merlin engines also enabled it to reach high altitude and range.
+The British has turned over more than 100 Mossies to the USAAF under Reverse Lend-Lease, retaining their British designations.
+Today, out of all the aircraft built, 30 survive and [five](https://en.wikipedia.org/wiki/List_of_surviving_de_Havilland_Mosquitos) are still in airworthy condition.

 ## 6. North American P-51 Mustang